SpiderOak/nimbus.io/docs/developers_guide.rst

 Once all of the dependencies are available, you can spawn a simulated test cluster.
-This will create everything needed to run Nimbus.io, simulating 10 nodes and a central database within a folder in your file system.
+This will create everything needed to run Nimbus.io, simulating 10 nodes and a :term:`central database` within a folder in your file system.
 New PostgreSQL instances will be initilized.
 Configuration files for the overall Storage Cluster and each of the 10 Storage Nodes will be written.